The Accidental Tweeter: Twitter 101 for Nonprofit Staff New to Twitter

 - Likes and retweets

 - Replies and mentions

 - How to know if what you're doing is working

 Toronto’s community-based, nonprofit organizations range from health and social services to civic engagement, equity and diversity, arts and culture, environmental protection, sports and recreation, and much more — but all have care and service to Torontonians as a core value.

 The nonprofit sector provides immense public benefit by working to build a better city.
 It is:

-- key to Toronto’s economy, generating revenues of at least $14 billion annually (double the impact of the tourism sector) and over 8% of our GDP, and providing meaningful work for thousands of people
+- key to Toronto’s economy, generating revenues of at least $14 billion annually (that’s double what visitors to our city spend annually!) and over 8% of our GDP, and providing meaningful work for thousands of people

 - a smart investment of municipal funds — nonprofit organizations help Torontonians live life well